What’s with all the corn in the geisha district?

 If you go to Higashi Chaya District, one of Kanazawa’s three geisha areas, you may see corn hanging near shop entrances.
 I’d often wondered about it but hadn’t yet researched it.

-Two summers ago, I was playing Pokémon Go in the Higashi-yama neighborhoods, of which the Higashi Chaya District is one.
+A few summers ago, I was playing Pokémon Go in the Higashi-yama neighborhoods, of which the Higashi Chaya District is one.
 Suddenly, I heard Buddhist music in the air and turned my attention away from my game to follow it.
 I then discovered the source of Higashi Chaya’s hanging corn . . .

 Kannon-in Temple and the 46,000 Days